Pantuwaraya Lake National Park

 Pantuwaraya Lake National Park is a protected area of the Philippines located in barangay Pantao Raya in the municipality of Saguiaran, Lanao del Sur.
-The park covers an area of 20 hectares comprising Lake Pantao Raya and surrounding area.
+The park covers an area of 20 hectares comprising Lake Pantao Raya and the surrounding area.
 It was declared a national park in 1965 by virtue of Republic Act No. 4190.

 The park's location in the Lake Lanao-Agus River Watershed Area makes it an important site for conservation efforts.
 This area supplies much of the region's water and powers the Agus Hydroelectric Power Plant that provides 70% of Mindanao's electricity.
 The park is accessible via the Iligan-Marawi road which also contains other important lakes and reservoirs in its vicinity including Basak Lake, Laguna de Calaganan, Talao Lake and Agus Lake.